mithereal/ex_membership/README.md

 ### Granting features

-Let's assume we want to create new `Plan` - _admin_ which is able to delete accounts inside our system.
+Let's assume we want to create new `Plan` - _gold_ which is able to delete accounts inside our system.
 We want to have special `Member` who is given this _plan_ but also he is able to have `Feature` for banning users.

 1. Create member